+(Typically the assessment is complex.
 The new drug can harm some patients while benefiting others, or the benefit is modest relative to existing care.
 Critical to assessment is the net effect, including the clinical significance of the responses, weighed against adverse events and what is already available as therapy.)

 However, mistrust with the review process should be expected when the raw data is not published in the public domain ... leaving the community to see only the biased interpretations of the sponsors, and, yes, sometimes the investigators as well.
 The agency, as noted above, by law, can say nothing to defend its decision.

 I suspect that a rationale for aggressive patient advocacy against FDA is based on an assumption that what worked for early HIV activists (creating needed regulatory change at that time) is still needed today, or that the AIDS activists formula for success will lead to similar results in any medical conditions?

 But diseases (heart disease, AIDS, cancers) can have very different potentials to be effectively treated, dependent on the underlying nature of it, and technologies that can effectively and safely target disease processes.
 Progress against some diseases will take decades, others years, even if given the same effort - and it may be that some diseases will never be cured.